7 Documentary Film Subgenres You Must Know

 Docudrama shares some similarities with docufiction, but has a strong staged element of drama.
 This might be an ideal genre for the lovers of an intriguing documentary.

-This genre usually prevalent in a wider variety of formats than the latter genre – radio and television programming, and feature film are all appropriate and popular formats for this filmmaking style.
+This genre is usually prevalent in a wider variety of formats, such as radio and television programming and feature films.

 The main difference between docufiction and docudrama is that while docufiction is staged at the real time of the events, docudrama is always filmed subsequently.
 If you are a fan of docufiction, you might like this genre a lot too.